Unemployment security

 • If you are not a member of an unemployment fund, apply for basic unemployment allowance or labour market subsidy from Kela.

-You should apply for unemployment security from an unemployment fund or Kela, even if the processing of an additional clarification request is in progress at the TE Office.
+You should apply for unemployment security from an unemployment fund or Kela, even if the processing of an additional clarification request with the employment official is in progress.
 This way you avoid an extra delay in receiving an unemployment benefit when it is determined that you are entitled to unemployment security.
 You can find out on the unemployment fund's or Kela's website how long after the start of your unemployment you can submit an application for unemployment security.

-If you have any questions about unemployment security, the experts at the unemployment security helpline will assist you.
+If you have any questions about unemployment security, the specialists at the unemployment security helpline will assist you.

 More information